Vintage style in Ireland provided by

 Rugged mountains, waterfalls, grand estates, horse-covered plains, colourful towns, they’re all a part of the Grand Tour which can easily be driven in one day.

-Ireland’s Grand Tour is made up of smaller routes arranged loosely around themes – gardens, pilgrims, great houses – there’s something for everyone.
+Grand Tour is made up of smaller routes arranged loosely around themes – gardens, pilgrims, great houses – there’s something for everyone.
 At 200 miles (340km) the whole Grand Tour is ideal to drive, but cyclists and walkers can enjoy it too.
+Sugar and Spice

 Kildare is a global equestrian hotspot - famous for its horse-breeding and studs.
 The National Stud offers visitors the chance to find out about why Ireland is so good at breeding winners.
 And while you're there enjoy the beauty of the Japanese Gardens.